 I said I thought we’d probably experience official contact with a parent civilization after we successfully navigated our own Singularity, if we’re able…

-Billy Cox responded with an answer that was somewhat gratifying and somewhat perplexing at the same time.
+Billy Cox responded with an answer that I found to be both affirming and somewhat perplexing at the same time.

 I will quote him here: “It took a space-invaders scenario to goad the military bureaucracy into taking a sober look at the issue; civilian science, after all, couldn’t be bothered.
 So you may be onto something.”